nkissel/nkissel.github.io/pages/proofs.md

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>
 <script>MathJax = {tex: {inlineMath: [["$", "$"]]}}</script>

 In interest of helping others get quickly started reading my own work, I'll be putting some proofs here.
 I often find that the condensed proofs that get published in papers are difficult to read.
-I understand that it's good practice to modularize proofs, however, I find it difficult to continually jump back and forth between Lemma 1.12.4.52.1 and Lemma 5.6.1.1.1 in order to understand what's going on.
+I understand that it's good practice to modularize proofs, however, I find it difficult to continually jump forward to Lemma A.12.4.52.1 and Lemma D.6.1.1.1 in order to understand what's going on.

 Therefore, I will populate this page with some of my own notes.
 Proofs will be written in a more linear fashion, introducing lemmas as needed (to be then referenced later).
 Hopefully others will find this useful.